 Kenneth worked for a time under Kim Philby in Madrid; after Philby defected to the Soviet Union, Kenneth was ‘blown’ as an MI6 officer and could no longer operate covertly and run double agents.
 He continued to serve MI6, in Rome, Spain, England (as Recruiting Officer), Peru and Brazil (as Deputy Director of Latin America), retiring in 1968.

-Benton then applied his mastery of most of the European languages and knowledge of exotic places to develop a second career as a writer of crime and espionage novels, leading to a spell as chairman of the Crime Writers’ Association in 1974–5.
+Benton then applied his mastery of most of the European languages and knowledge of exotic places to develop a second career as a writer of crime and spy thrillers, leading to a spell as chairman of the Crime Writers’ Association in 1974–5.
 He died in Chichester in 1999.